Ameya-Shinde/Doctor_Clinic/README.md

 # Doctor_Clinic
 # Project Summary

-* This a simple  Blogger api deployed on EC2 with the help of termius
+* This a simple  Doctor Api for symptom based suggetion of a doctor to a patient.
-* You can perform the services in this api on remote devices as well
-* It is deployed on Ubuntu
+* All symptoms are generalised to better search for a doctor based on required speciality.

 # FrameWorks and Language Used